 Laila* arrived on Shah Porir Dwip island on 30 September with her two young children.
 She initially spent the night taking shelter in a local school before travelling by boat to mainland Bangladesh. (* Name changed)

 Oxfam is providing vital aid including clean water and food to Rohingya refugees in Bangladesh.
 So far, we've reached at least 230,000 people and we are planning to reach 300,000.

 We have a team of 160 people in Cox's Bazar working hard to provide emergency aid in a $25 million response.
 This is currently Oxfam's third biggest humanitarian program - after Yemen and Ethiopia.

 We're helping people stay healthy by installing water points, toilets and showers, distributing soap, and talking about good hygiene.
 We're installing a sewage facility for 50,000 people, which will rise to 100,000.
 To help local communities cope with water shortages, we are providing an average of 300,000 litres of chlorinated water daily in the Teknaf area.

-We're providing 23,000 households with vouchers that can be exchanged at local markets for nutritious vegetables and ingredients to supplement their basic rations - including spinach, eggs, dried fish and spices.
+We're providing over 55,000 people with vouchers that can be exchanged at local markets for nutritious vegetables and ingredients to supplement their basic rations - including spinach, eggs, dried fish and spices.

 We're installing lights along dark paths around the camp to make it easier and safer for people to reach water points and toilets, and distributing portable solar lamps so that people - especially women - feel safer leaving their shelters after dark.